ThrowTheSwitch/Ceedling/plugins/test_suite_reporter/README.md

     - fancy_shmancy         # Your custom report must follow naming rules (below)
 ```

-## TestReporter Ruby code
+## Custom `TestsReporter` Ruby code

 To create a custom report, here's what you gotta do:

-1. Create a Ruby file in your configured additional load path named `<custom_report>_tests_reporter.rb`. `<custom_report>` should be in lower case and use underscores if you wish to seperate words.
+1. Create a Ruby file in your configured additional load path named `<custom_report>_tests_reporter.rb`. `<custom_report>` should be in lower case and use underscores if you wish to seperate words (i.e. snakecase).
 1. The Ruby code itself must subclass an existing plugin class, `TestsReporter`.
-1. Your new subclass must be named `<CustomReport>TestsReporter` where `<CustomReport>` is the camelcase name of your filename from (1).
+1. Your new subclass must be named `<CustomReport>TestsReporter` where `<CustomReport>` is the camelcase version of your report name from (1).
-1. Fill out up to four methods:
+1. Fill out up to four methods in your custom `TestsReporter` subclass:
    * `setup()`
    * `header()` (optional)
    * `body()`
    * `footer()` (optional)

-Overriding the default name of your report and accessing `:test_suite_reporter` configuration information will happen for your custom report just as it does for the built-in reports.
+Overriding the default filename of your custom report happens just as it does for the built-in reports.
 In fact, apart from the custom load path, the built-in reports documented above use the same mechanisms as a custom report.
 These Ruby files can and should be used as references.

+You may access `:test_suite_reporter` configuration for your custom report using a handy utility method documented in a later section.

 ### Sample `TestReporter` custom subclass